Have you already started the application process? Do you have an account? Click below to sign in to your account.

 What we want to fund

-We want to support projects that help everyone to take part in physical activity whether this is formal sport or informal activity aiming to help people lead more active lifestyles.
+We want to support projects that help everyone to take part in physical activity, whether it's formal sport or informal activity that helps people lead more active lifestyles.

 We know some people and communities face real barriers to getting active.
 Our funding can support your project to run activities that help overcome these barriers, and not just formal or traditional sports.

 The Small Grants programme wants to support projects which meet one or more of the following aims of our Towards an Active Nation strategy:

 - Encouraging inactive people to become more active

 - Developing more positive attitudes among young people

 Our priority is to fund activities which reach people and families who have not had the opportunities to be active that others have.
 This might be for several reasons, including low income or where they live, but also levels of confidence.